anharmonic/anharmonic.github.io/getting-started.md

 Ab-initio thermal expansion curve of Silicon.

 #### Import_FD
-Example on importing three-body force constants produced with the thirorder.py code from ShngBTE.
+Example on importing three-body force constants produced with the thirorder.py code from ShengBTE.

 ####  mat3R.NULL